ibm-cloud-docs/vpc/vpn-configure-acls-security-groups.md

 {: caption="Table 2.
 Inbound and outbound rules on VPC subnets" caption-side="top"}

 [^IP]:Set the source IP to the peer gateway public IP address.
 This allows traffic from the VPC and the on-premises subnets.

+[^IP2]:Set the source IP to the peer gateway public IP address.
+This allows traffic from the VPC and the on-premises subnets.